exercism/javascript/concepts/inheritance/about.md

 let dog = new Dog('Otis');
 ```

-If the child class defines a constructor function of its own, the parent constructor must be called as well.
+If the child class defines a constructor function of its own, the parent constructor must be called too.
 To invoke
-the parent constructor, the keyword `super` is used. `super` is a reference to the parent constructor and therefore
+the parent constructor, the keyword `super` is used. `super` is a reference to the parent constructor and requires the
-requires the same function arguments.
+same function arguments.

 ```javascript
 class Pet {